Kyriosity/use-dev/README+/decisions/README+/cs-think_tasks.md

 The power and storage even of home laptops are multicore, excessive, and mostly idle<sup>:video_game:</sup>, while platforms like .NET ensure the background running of multiple processes.
 The story got inverted - it's not crucial to delay tasks but to complete them as much as possible earlier and in the background, and then seamlessly produce results when required.

-It doesn't matter if you "pre-load" dozen things, of which only one will be selected by the user (e.g. next wizard page dependent on differing selections).
+It doesn't matter if you "pre-load" a dozen things, of which only one will be selected by the user (e.g. next wizard page dependent on differing selections).
 Compare to warehouses, where it costs to keep a supply of goods, for a single purpose to be delivered within a day when the customer orders.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:video_game:</sup> <sub>We mean usual office, browsers, business applications, and dev environments (not high-performance servers, top games, video processing or mining).</sub>